editor-js/link-autocomplete/README.md

 ## Server response data format

-For endpoint requests server should answer with a JSON data as array of link items.
-Title and link params are required for each item.
+For endpoint requests server should answer with a JSON data as array of link items. `name` and `href` params are required for each item.
+Content-Type: `application/json`.

+You can also return any other fields which will be stored in a link dataset.

 ```
 [